-- An Aviation Action Plan with timeframes and responsibilities based on resource-requirement as a follow-up to the Aviation Strategy.
-The right environment for business needs to be created to operate and grow, supported by a higher budget to the regulator and a supporting eco-system with ancillary services. - 2.
-A niche focus on aircraft leasing after an analysis of other jurisdictions for a long-term strategic approach. - 3.
-Improve legislation which creates obstacles to airlines operating to, from and in Malta.
+1. An Aviation Action Plan with timeframes and responsibilities based on resource-requirement as a follow-up to the Aviation Strategy43.
+The right environment for business needs to be created to operate and grow, supported by a higher budget to the regulator and a supporting eco-system with ancillary services.

+2. A niche focus on aircraft leasing after an analysis of other jurisdictions for a long-term strategic approach.